findkit/findkit/packages/docs/docs/ui/translations.md

 ui.setLang("fi-savo");
 ```

-The language will always fallback to the less spefic translations.
+The language will always fallback to the less specific translations.
 For example
 `fi-savo` will use the `fi-savo` translation added in the example but
 `fi-rauma` will use the internal `fi` translation.
 If a completely unknown
 language is provided Findkit UI will fallback to english.
 Also if a partial